benjisidi/saltmarsh/Session 6 - TBC.md

 - The whole thing is carnage - half the town is here, people of every generation.
 Feels like a big town get-together, everyone is mixing happily.
 - [[Kolinth]] finds the mushrooms he gave to the chef have been prepared into a canape
 - We hatch a plan where Kolinth will resummon his familiar as a spider and we'll do some snooping
+- [[Tiresias]] telepathically goes *"I have a message from your friends off-shore.
+They're growing suspicious.
+Be careful."*
+	- He seems panicked, and believes the message
 -
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading